EIE2-IAC-Labs/iac-riscv-cw-26/Roshan-statement/Roshan statement.md

 I experimented with the number of no-ops, initially adding two no-ops after every instruction.
 I then removed no-ops where there was no risk of data hazards (such as places where several immediates are loaded into registers at once).
 There were some places where it was possible to swap instructions to reduce the number of no-ops needed without changing the function of the program.
 Despite my efforts to find a way around the limitation, I confirmed my earlier finding that two no-ops per instruction was necessary to avoid both read-before-write hazards and branch hazards.

 To test the reference program, I created a new bash script and testbench.
-The bash script assembed the code in pdf.s as well as running Verilator, allowing changes to the program to be tested quickly.
+The bash script assembled the code in pdf.s as well as running Verilator, allowing changes to the program to be tested quickly.
 The testbench contained a 'plotting' variable which was only set to true if a0 becomes non-zero.
 The intention was to only start outputting data to Vbuddy when the program reaches the 'display' phase, since this typically took more than 100,000 clock cycles.
 A downside of this approach is that it strips away leading 0s which are legitimate bin counts.
 However, given that the CPU is only allowed to have one output (a0), this was seen as unavoidable, since there is no other way to tell whether displaying has started.
 The number of cycles taken is highly variable depending on the distribution so counting cycles was not an option.
 Another important change to the testbench was only writing the cycle number to the Vbuddy every 1000 cycles, in the time before the 'display' stage of the program had been reached.
 This was the only way for the program to run in a reasonable time.

 Commits: be9a0147c7dfd7f85e3f28c4e9cd5908b19c9174, df9896f701c083c28a23d94e8b8e92ba42a95951, b6d5687d88cfd02c4315ef3dbbcf7e71dcd37581.